 My significant other of four years has forgotten my birthday for two years in a row.
 Today is my birthday and I just don’t know how I feel about this.

 I don’t care about presents at all—like AT ALL—and he knows that.
-All I wanted was a greeting or acknowledgement that it’s my birthday, and nothing.
+All I wanted was a greeting or acknowledgment that it’s my birthday and nothing.
 He knew my birthday was coming up but just completely forgot that today is THE day.

 He tried to apologize but just didn’t sound sincere (or maybe I just didn’t want to listen to his reasoning, not sure).
 Do I have the right to feel shitty or am I overreacting?

 Happy birthday!
 Sorry, he forgot.
 To answer your questions: Do you have the right to feel shitty or are you overreacting…